 (iii)The provision of such treatment would be virtually futile in terms of the survival of the infant and the treatment itself under such circumstances would be inhumane.

 These regulations do not mandate unnecessary or inappropriate treatments.
 They allow physicians to use reasonable medical judgment in making treatment recommendations and allow physicians to involve parents in the decision-making process.
 The regulations give responsibility for protecting neonates with potentially handicapping conditions to the individual states; federal involvement is severely limited.
 While protecting the rights and interest of infants irrespective of underlying condition or potential handicap, the regulations also validate the importance of quality-of-life determinations in the provision of care.

 Jennifer McGuirl, DO, MBE, is an attending neonatologist and assistant professor of pediatrics at Tufts University School of Medicine.

-Alan R. Fleischman, MD, a Hastings Center Fellow and Board Member, is professor of clinical pediatrics and of clinical epidemiiology and population health at Albert Einstein College of Medicine and Children’s Hospital at Montefiore.
+Alan R. Fleischman, MD, a Hastings Center fellow, is professor of clinical pediatrics and of clinical epidemiology and population health at Albert Einstein College of Medicine and Children’s Hospital at Montefiore.

 45% of our work is supported by individual donors like you.
 Support our work.